-Easy Wire Hoop Earrings with Beads
+Easy Wire Hoop Earrings With Bead

 Hoop earrings are a classic jewelry accessory must-have.
-They flatter all face shapes, can be petite or grand, and come in designs that range from classic to trendy to BLING!
+They flatter all face shapes, can be petite or grand, and come in designs that range from classic to trendy to bling.

 What could be better than learning to make your own with this quick and easy tutorial?

-The jewelry making tools you need are round nose pliers, flat or chain nose pliers, wire cutters and an emery board nail file.
+The jewelry making tools you need are round nose pliers, flat or chain nose pliers, wire cutters, and an emery board nail file.

-The only wire skills you need to know are to make a simple loop and open a jump ring.Continue to 2 of 7 below.
+The only wire skills you need to know are to make a simple loop and open a jump ring.

 Materials to Make Beaded Hoop Earrings

 Twenty gauge wire is ideal for these hoops.
 If your wire is any thicker, you will have difficulty finding beads with large enough holes to fit on the hoops.
-If the wire is any thinner, it can be hard to make it retain the hoop shape, especially as the size of the hoop gets larger. refer to this link for more information about wire gauge and wire temper (or hardness).
+If the wire is any thinner, it can be hard to make it retain the hoop shape, especially as the size of the hoop gets larger.

 To make the round hoop shape, you will need a mandrel of some sort.
 Any smooth round object of the right size that you can wrap your wire around and then slide the wire coil off will work.
-I use plastic step mandrels that are made by BeadSmith.
+We use plastic step mandrels that are made by BeadSmith.
 They are inexpensive and work well with soft wire.

 Once you find an object with the size you want your hoop to be, wrap the wire around it to form a coil.
-Wrap between 2.5 - 3 times around.
-You should expect your finished coil to be slightly larger than the object you wrap around since the wire will spring out a little once you remove it from the mandrel.Continue to 3 of 7 below.
+Wrap between 2 1/2 to 3 times around.
+You should expect your finished coil to be slightly larger than the object you wrap around since the wire will spring out a little once you remove it from the mandrel.

-Cut the Wire Coil into Hoops
+Cut the Wire Coil Into Hoops

 Use the wire cutters to cut the coil into two separate hoops.
 Allow the ends of the hoop to overlap by roughly 1/4 inch.
-Be sure to file the cut ends smooth using an emery board nail file or other sanding tool.Continue to 4 of 7 below.
+Be sure to file the cut ends smooth using an emery board nail file or another sanding tool.

-Make Sure the Wire Hoops are the Same Size
+Make Sure the Wire Hoops Are the Same Size

 After you trim the coil apart into two hoops, align them and verify they are about the same size.
-Any difference in size will be noticeable because it can affect the finished size of the earrings.Continue to 5 of 7 below.
+Any difference in size will be noticeable because it can affect the finished size of the earrings.

 Make Loops on the End of the Wire and Add Beads

 Once all of the beads are added, make a loop on the other side of the wire.
-Make the loop in the same direction as the first one.Continue to 6 of 7 below.
+Make the loop in the same direction as the first one.